Blackymas/NSPanel_HA_Blueprint/docs/customization.md

             id(timer_dim).execute(id(wakeup_page_name).state.c_str(), int(id(timeout_dim).state));
 ```

-&nbsp;
 ### Set display as a light
-You can set your display as a light in Home Assistant, so you can control the brightness and turn on/off just like any other light, and even use this in your automation to control when your panel is on with the same automation you use for your lights:
+You can set your display as a light in Home Assistant, so you can control the brightness and turn on/off just like any other light,
+and even use this in your automation to control when your panel is on with the same automation you use for your lights:

 ```yaml
 light: